lichman0405/mixed_docker_execution/README.md

 ## Features

-- Dynamic Code Submission: Submit Python code via a REST API.
+* **Dynamic Code Submission**: Submit Python code via a REST API.
-- Secure Execution: Code runs inside a Docker container to ensure isolation.
+* **Secure Execution**: Code runs inside a Docker container to ensure isolation.
-- Flexible Port Configuration: Port can be customized using environment variables.
-- Rich Feedback: Provides output, logs, and error messages for submitted code.
+* **Rich Feedback**: Provides output, logs, and error messages for submitted code.
+* **Script Timeout and Error Handling**: Handles execution timeouts, syntax errors, and runtime exceptions gracefully.
+* **Structured Codebase**: Modularized for better maintainability and extensibility.

+## Updates in this Version

+* Replaced the old `execute_script` function with the `ScriptExecutor` class for enhanced flexibility and error handling.
+* Added detailed logging for script execution and error scenarios.
+* Docker integration using a lightweight `Python:3.10-slim` image.
+* Updated project structure for better clarity and scalability.

 ## Project Structure